 Cost: $70 Million

-Anil Verma Associates (AVA), Inc. is responsible for planning and architectural design of the Diridon/Arena Subway Station and its coordination with the adjacent existing historic Diridon Station and a future multimodal station.
+Anil Verma Associates, Inc. (AVA) is responsible for planning and architectural design of the Diridon/Arena Subway Station and its coordination with the adjacent existing historic Diridon Station and a future multimodal station.
 Diridon/Arena Station is situated immediately south of W. Santa Clara Street adjacent to the historic train depot.
 Diridon/Arena Station takes full advantage of the opportunity for intermodal connections with the adjacent commuter train (Caltrain), national railroad trains (Amtrak), a recently built Light Rail Station, and a Bus transit Transfer Area.
-Directly across the street is the HP Pavilion (Sports Stadium), a major local and region attraction.
+Directly across the street is the HP Pavilion (Sports Stadium), a major local and regional attraction.

-This Station, at the edge of downtown takes its theme from the two major elements at its location, the HP Pavilion and the historic Diridon Station.
+This Station, at the edge of downtown, takes its theme from the two major elements at its location, the HP Pavilion, and the historic Diridon Station.
 The existing immediate environment at this station will be the result of a major redevelopment project which will be influenced by the adjacent Diridon Station and HP Pavilion.
-For the new Station thee functions of these existing facilities helped to guide the design themes of waves and circles evocative of movement in both transit and sports.
+For the new Station, the functions of these existing facilities helped to guide the design themes of waves and circles evocative of movement in both transit and sports.